-Stage Details Precondi- tions You should continually monitor the replication lag of the replica database to make sure it is in sync with the primary database.
-You can accomplish this precondition by monitoring the illumio_pce/system_health syslog messages or by running the following command on one of the data nodes : sudo -u ilo-pce illumio-pce-db-management show-replication-info Failure Behavior PCE The PCE is temporarily unavailable.
-Users might be unable to log into the PCE web console.
-The PCE might return a HTTP 502 response and the /node_available API call might return an HTTP 404 error.
-Other services that are dependent on the failed services might be restarted within the cluster.
-When the set_server_redis_server service is running on the failed data node, the VENs go into the syncing state and policy is re-computed for each VEN, even when no new policy has been provisioned.
+Stage Details Precondi-You should continually monitor the replication lag of the replica database to make sure it is in sync tions with the primary database.
+You can accomplish this precondition by monitoring the illumio_pce/system_health syslog messages or by running the following command on one of the data nodes: sudo -u ilo-pce illumio-pce-db-management show-replication-info Fallure DCE Behavior The PCE is temporarily unavailable. • Users might be unable to log into the PCE web console. • The PCE might return a HTTP 502 response and the /node_available API call might return an HTTP 404 error. · Other services that are dependent on the failed services might be restarted within the cluster. · When the set_server_redis_server service is running on the failed data node, the VENs go into the syncing state and policy is re-computed for each VEN, even when no new policy has been provisioned.
 The CPU usage on the PCE core nodes might spike and stay at very high levels until policy computation is completed.
-VENs VENs are not affected and continue to enforce the current policy.When a VEN misses a heartbeat to the PCE, it retries in 5 minutes.
-Recovery Recovery type: Automatic.
-The PCE detects this failure and automatically migrates any required data services to the surviving data node.
-When the failed node is the primary database, the PCE automatically promotes the replica database to be the new primary database.
-Recovery procedure: None required.
-RTO: 5 minutes, with the following caveats for specific PCE services: set_server_redis_server: Additional time is required for all VENs to synchronize.
-This time is variable based on the number of VENs and complexity of the policy.
-RPO: Service-specific based on the data services that were running on the failed data node. database_service: Implies the failed data node was the primary database.
+VENs • VENs are not affected and continue to enforce the current policy. • When a VEN misses a heartbeat to the PCE, it retries in 5 minutes. • Recovery type: Automatic.
+The PCE detects this failure and automatically migrates any required Recovery data services to the surviving data node.
+When the failed node is the primary database, the PCE automatically promotes the replica database to be the new primary database. · Recovery procedure: None required. \bullet RTO: 5 minutes, with the following caveats for specific PCE services: • set_server_redis_server: Additional time is required for all VENs to synchronize.
+This time is variable based on the number of VENs and complexity of the policy. • RPO Service-specific based on the data services that were running on the failed data node. · database_service: Implies the failed data node was the primary database.
 All data committed to the primary database, and not replicated to the replica, is lost.
-Typically under one second. database_slave_service: All traffic data is lost. fileserver_service: All asynchronous query requests and Support Reports are lost.
-Full Re- covery When the failed data node is recovered or a new node is provisioned, it registers with PCE and is added as an active member of the cluster.
-This node is designated as the replica database and will replicate all the data from the primary database.
+Typically under one second. · database_slave_service: Implies the failed data node is the replica database.
+No data is lost. • agent_traffic_redis_server: All traffic data is lost. • fileserver_service: All asynchronous query requests and Support Reports are lost.
+Full Re-When the failed data node is recovered or a new node is provisioned, it registers with PCE and is added as an active member of the cluster.
+This node is designated as the replica database and will covery replicate all the data from the primary database.